The holy Strandarkirkja Church in South Iceland - Iceland's Miracle Church

 So the farm was abandoned in 1696 (the small sign says) and a miniature of a red turf house has been erected by Strandarkirkja church in remembrance of Vigfús Ingimundarson, the last farmer at Strönd farm in Selvogur.

 Strandarkirkja church is built on a sandhill by the sea, but money from the church has been used to cultivate the sand and fences have been put up.
-As you can see from my photos then the surroundings by the church are now green and lovely with violet lupines.
+As you can see from my photos then the surroundings of the church are now green and lovely with violet lupines.

 Strandarkirkja church built in 1888